obsidian-tasks-group/obsidian-tasks/README.md

 The reason for this is that I can currently not reliably identify the line number in the file from a click on the checkbox in preview mode.
 This might change/improve in the future.

-**A query result will only list tasks that are not indented!**
+**A query result list will list tasks unindented!**

-This means that the dash that identifies the list item in the file must not have preceding spaces or tabs.
-This is a deliberate design decision (for the moment).
 I am happy to discuss this and possibly change it.
-However, there is more to it than simply showing the task.
+However, there is more to it than simply indenting the task the same depth it was indented in the source file.
-Should it be indented in the query results?
-Below what?
-Should the parent list item be shown as well?

-For now, you can use this "feature" to track projects with sub-tasks that won't clutter your overview.
+Below what item should it be indented?
+Its direct parent?
+Does that have to be a task?

 ## Development